Yokohama is a "self-contained" music city where you don't need to go to Tokyo

 | Official Website | jam-second.com |

-A live studio run by Yokohama Jam Music Academy.
-Given its operation by an established music school that has been promoting music in Yokohama since 1978, it's a fully equipped professional space with grand piano, PA equipment, and LED lighting.
-Jazz live performances and sessions are held monthly, creating opportunities to connect with academy students and alumni.
-The excellent access—3-minute walk from Sakuragi-cho Station—is also appealing.
+A live studio operated by Yokohama Jam Music Academy.
+As the in-house venue of a long-established music school that has been promoting music in Yokohama since 1978, it features a full-fledged space equipped with grand piano, PA equipment, and LED lighting.
+Jazz performances and sessions are held monthly, providing opportunities to connect with academy students and alumni.
+The 3-minute walk from Sakuragicho Station is also appealing.

 Yokohama Practice Studios — Fewer Options Than Tokyo, But Better Value